-Yes, most unvented cylinder manufacturers specify an annual service.
+Yes, all unvented cylinder manufacturers specify an annual service.
 This typically involves cleaning filters, checking and testing the safety components, and inspecting the overall system.
-For the annual service we offer a fixed price service (plus parts, if required). (top)
+For the annual service we offer a fixed price service (plus parts, if required).

 All Unvented hot water systems should have a tundish fitted.
 This creates an air-gap in the discharge pipe, and makes it easier to detect warning drips from any of the safety devices.
 The required installation and positioning of the Tundish is controlled and documented in the Building Regulation G3 Approved Documents. (top)

 Water dripping through the tundish may indicate a problem with the hot water system.
-It may a fault with a safety device: the expansion vessel (or air bubble), the pressure reducing valve or one of the other safety valves.
+It may be a fault with one of the safety devices: expansion vessel (or air bubble), pressure reducing valve, expansion relief valve, temperature and pressure valve or another safety device.
 Additionally, if a sealed heating system is plumbed into the same tundish, it may indicate a problem with the heating system rather than the unvented hot water cylinder.
 We would strongly recommend having a G3 qualified Unvented Engineer diagnose and rectify the problem. (top)

-In a Megaflo or Unvented system, this may be an installation/design issue or missing check valve.
-If the cold water is warm for a short period of time, before returning to a normal cold supply, this is more of an inconvenience than a major problem.
+In a Megaflo or Unvented system, this may be an installation/design issue or possibly a missing check valve.
+If the cold water is only warm for a short period of time, before returning to a normal cold supply, this is more of an inconvenience than a major problem.
 Generally it is fairly straightforward to rectify.
 Unfortnately, this is a “feature” on some older Megaflo cylinders!
 It can be rectified by replacing some parts, but (as we know), genuine Megaflo parts aren’t cheap!